core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ~~~~~~~~~~
 {: #req-tag-table title="Request-Tag Option Summary" artwork-align="center"}

-Request-Tag, like the block options, is both a class E and a class U option in terms of OSCORE processing (see Section 4.1 of {{RFC8613}}): The Request-Tag MAY be an inner or outer option.
-It influences the inner or outer block operation, respectively.
-The inner and outer values are therefore independent of each other.
-The inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
-The outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.
+Request-Tag, like the block options, is both a class E and a class U option in terms of OSCORE processing (see Section 4.1 of {{RFC8613}}): The Request-Tag MAY be an Inner or Outer option.
+It influences the Inner or Outer block operation, respectively.
+The Inner and Outer values are therefore independent of each other.
+The Inner option is encrypted and integrity protected between client and server, and provides message body identification in case of end-to-end fragmentation of requests.
+The Outer option is visible to proxies and labels message bodies in case of hop-by-hop fragmentation of requests.

 The Request-Tag option is only used in the request messages of block-wise operations.